The evolving expectations of today’s healthcare consumer

 HRO principles reduce variation and spur innovation*

-• Deference to expertise: Putting knowledge above authority and encouraging all people to speak up when they notice a problem or have an idea that could lead to improvement.
+- Deference to expertise: Putting knowledge above authority and encouraging all people to speak up when they notice a problem or have an idea that could eliminate friction and lead to improvement.

 * K Weick & K. Sutcliffe, Managing the Unexpected: Assuring High Performance in an Age of Complexity